 -- The P-CSCF receives a priority sharing indicator associated with the media flow from the Application Server.

-Upon detection by the P-CSCF that a session includes a priority sharing indicator for a media flow and may optionally include pre-emption control information, the P-CSCF shall convey to the PCRF/PCF the priority sharing indicator and, when available, the pre-emption control information as described in TS 23.203 [54].
+Upon detection by the P-CSCF that a session includes a priority sharing indicator for a media flow and may optionally include pre-emption control information, the P-CSCF shall convey to the PCRF/PCF the priority sharing indicator and, when available, the pre-emption control information as described in TS 23.203 [54] and TS 23.503 [95].

 NOTE 1: The Application Server is not supposed to include the priority sharing indicator for an emergency session.